On partitions with $k$ corners not containing the staircase with one more corner: Basic facts and notations

 We will denote with \(\nu(n;k)\) the number of partitions of \(n\) with \(k\) corners.

-Remember that we denote with $\rho_k$ the ``staircase partition of length $k$'', which is $(k, k-1, \ldots, 1)$.
-This is the smallest partition with $k$ corners, in a sense made precise by the following lemma that we will use implicitly in the sequel.
+Let $\rho_k=(k, k-1, \ldots, 1)$.
+This partition is called the \emph{staircase partition of length $k$}.
+Figure \ref{fig:staircase} shows the diagram of the staircase partition of length $5$.
+The staircase partition of length $k$ is the smallest partition with $k$ corners, in a sense made precise by the following lemma, that we will use implicitly in the sequel.

 \begin{lemma} For any $k \ge 0$, the diagram of any partition with $k$ corners contains the diagram of $\rho_k$. \end{lemma}

 \begin{proof} Let $k \ge 0$ and let $\lambda$ be a partition with $k$ corners.
 Then $\lambda $ is of the form $(p_1^{m_1} p_2^{m_2} \cdots p_k^{m_k}) $ with $p_1 > p_2 > \cdots > p_k > 0$ and all $m_i > 0$.